 Hey, my name is Elle and I run the travel and relationships site www.ellemacuk.com When I’m not giving people tips and tricks they won’t find on trip advisor or advice and insights into platonic and romantic relationships, I’m normally stuffing my face with food.
 (Food is my love language) So it’s only right that I do a food post that will take your taste buds on a journey around the globe!
 You ready?

 A lot of people assume that Ackee is a vegetable, due to the way it’s often cooked into dishes, but it’s actually a fruit!
 It’s native to West Africa, and many Caribbean islands.
 It’s most famously paired with salt-fish which can be eaten for breakfast or dinner.
 (We love a big hearty breakfast to start the day) To turn it into a whole meal, add some dumplings, boiled plantain and rice!

 Jackfruit is native to South East Asia and is the biggest of any tree fruit.
 They can grow to be up to 35kg, which is pretty insane.
-This can be eaten raw, which has a slight sweet taste or cooked into a dish.
-So how can you cook Jackfuit?
+This can be eaten raw, which has a slightly sweet taste or cooked into a dish.
+So how can you cook Jackfruit?
 The actual seeds can be roasted or boiled, in a similar fashion to a chestnut.
-The pods aka the fleshy part of the fruit is used by lot of vegans as a meat substitute due to it’s ‘meat like’ texture once it’s cooked.
+The pods aka the fleshy part of the fruit are used by a lot of vegans as a meat substitute due to it’s ‘meat like’ texture once it’s cooked.
 (It has way more flavour and better texture than Tofu)